Leading House Democrat calls on Pelosi to step down

-A high-ranking House Democrat called on Minority Leader Rep. Nancy Pelosi, D-Calif., on Thursday to step down from her post to make way for a new generation.
+A high-ranking House Democrat on Thursday called on Rep. Nancy Pelosi of California to step down as minority leader to make way for a new generation.

-"Well, I personally think that, you know, our leadership does a tremendous job," said Rep. Linda Sanchez, D-Calif., "but I do think we have this real breadth and depth of talent within our caucus, and I do think it's time to pass the torch to a new generation of leaders, and I want to be a part of that transition.
+"Our leadership does a tremendous job," said Rep. Linda Sanchez of California, "but I do think we have this real breadth and depth of talent within our caucus, and I do think it's time to pass the torch to a new generation of leaders, and I want to be a part of that transition.
 I want to see that happen."

 Sanchez, the fifth-ranking Democrat in the House, was interviewed on C-SPAN by two reporters who asked her about the current makeup of Democratic leadership.

-Sanchez specifically called out Pelosi, House Minority Whip Rep. Steny Hoyer, D-Md., and House Assistant Minority Leader Rep. James Clyburn, D-S.C., when asked who should leave their leadership positions.
+Sanchez specifically called out Pelosi; the House minority whip, Steny Hoyer of Maryland; and the assistant House minority leader, James Clyburn of South Carolina, when asked who should leave their leadership positions.

 The full interview will air on C-SPAN on Sunday.

 Pelosi has enjoyed a 15-year grasp on power leading the Democrats and has served in the House since 1987.
-She served as the Speaker from 2007-2011.
+She served as the speaker from 2007-11.

 Drew Hammill, deputy chief of staff for Pelosi, shot back at Sanchez.

-Hoyer, in a statement, played down the comment and praised Sanchez and said Democrats are "laser-focused" on taking back the House from the GOP next year.
+Hoyer, in a statement, played down the comment and praised Sanchez and said Democrats were "laser-focused" on taking back the House from the GOP next year.